 Parents and staff comment on reading in children's reading record.
 These comments are used to address any concerns and praise successes in a reciprocal manner.
 Teaching assistants monitor how often children are reading.
-We offer an open door policy where parents are welcomed to come in after school and change children's reading books as well ask for support/advice.
+We offer an open door policy where parents are welcomed to come in after school to ask for support/advice.

-Expectations of reading are communicated each term via the class letter.
+Expectations of reading are communicated each term via the newsletter.
 This is also on the website.
 Achievement and progress are also shared in the autumn and spring parents evening and in the summer written report.
 Issues with reading homework are also shared on these occasions.
 However, parents will be contacted as soon as necessary if a lack of progress, attainment or number of times read is apparent.